Indoor Hydroponic Vegetable & Herb Gardening

 Hydroponic Vegetables, Herbs, or Decorative Plants?

 The kinds of plants you can grow under the hydroponic system are many.
 Your choice will depend on your needs.
 If you have easy access to local organic food, you might prefer growing herbs or decorative tropical plants, with some cherry tomatoes thrown in.
-Here are examples of plants already tried and tested:
+Here are examples of plants already tried and tested with hydroponics:

 Food - Leafy greens, cherry tomatoes, peppers, cucumbers, bush beans, peas, broccoli, radishes, celery, micro-greens.
 (Bigger foods like squash will grow too, but you don't want them to take up all the space.)